ryankharris/grokblarg/README.md

 ## Basic usage

-Install Node.js configure on your PATH.
+Install Node.js (8.X LTS), configure on your PATH.

 Clone or download grokblarg.
 Within the cloned folder, run: